stsend90/Trivia-game/README.md

 # Trivia-game

+Simple Trivia-Game based on anime called "Naruto"

 Start the game by clicking "start button"

-Simple Trivia-Game based on anime called "Naruto"
+You're score will be displayed at the end of the game.

+Press "restart game" to reset the game.

+Come and play!

+Link to portfolio and click on rpg to play "Crystal Collector Game" https://stsend90.github.io/Responsive-Portfolio/portfolio.html